Spiruel/beamprofiler/README.md

 * Save settings to a simple config file, allowing specific configurations depending on the choice of webcam and laser

 ## How to use

+Follow these steps in order to make full use of BiLBO:

+1. Load the application by running ```python get_profile.py```.
+2. While the profiler is deactivated, configure your workspace as desired, adjusting the exposure etc if it's not been pre-defined in the config file beforehand.
+3. Open the webcam view and align your laser so that the beam shape is fully enclosed in the webcam view.
+4. Turn off the laser and perform a background subtraction calibration.
+Monitor the pixel value data in both the calculation results window and webcam view to ascertain its success.
+5. Activate the profiler with the space hotkey or the checkbox, and you're good to go!

 Upon loading the application, you will be presented with a camera feed and a default workspace.
 This can be configured as desired.
 The space hotkey will toggle the profiler's state, where upon activated it will immediately begin calculations on what the computer receives from the webcam.
 Changes to exposure time, region of interests and so on may require further configuration before you can use the profiler effectively.
 These can be adjusted in the control menu.